amandaroos/Scorekeeper/README.md

 These actions are all fairly simple to implement because this app is built on a SQLite database.
 I made a 4-minute video describing the bascis of how the SQLite Database works in this app: https://youtu.be/RBLFM4gY5bY

-Therer are three files used to make the database in this app:
+There are three files used to make the database in this app:

 -PlayerDBHelper